Appeals Process for Real Property Assessments

-Section 172 of the Constitution of Kentucky requires that all property be assessed for taxation at its fair cash value.
+Section 172 of the Constitution of Kentucky requires that all property be assessed for taxation at 100% of its fair cash value.
 The assessment date is January 1 of each year.
 Fair cash value is defined as the price a property would bring with a voluntary sale and a willing buyer and seller.

 When a value of real property changes from the previous year’s assessment, the Property Valuation Administrator (PVA) is required to send the property owner a notice of change.
 When property owners disagree with the new assessed value, the first step in the appeals process is to schedule a conference with the PVA or a Deputy.

 A property owner must schedule a conference prior to the end of the tax roll inspection period.
 This affords the property owners the opportunity to review all assessments for the current year.
 The tax roll inspection period is normally scheduled to begin the first Monday in May and continue for 6 days per week for the next two weeks and ends the third Monday in May.
 Sometimes this schedule may be adjusted if reassessment work in a particular county requires extra time.
 The inspection period in McCracken County is published in the Paducah Sun.

 The reassessment notices are mailed out prior to the beginning of the inspection period, annually.
 If the property owner wishes to discuss the assessment he or she can schedule a conference with the PVA to discuss the assessment.

 At the conference, the PVA, or a designated Deputy, will explain how the new assessment was calculated.
 All information used in the reassessment should be presented to the property owner.
 Likewise, the property owner must be prepared to show evidence to support their opinion of the value of their property.

 - Income and expense statements for the past three years.

 - Original construction cost of additions and improvements.